 But the most important way to stay focused at work is to leave work at work so that your mind gets a much-needed rest.
 Alternatively, leaving home at home can provide the same type of relief if there’s a lot going on there.

 4. Minimize Time Spent Printing

 You can also maximize your productivity by minimizing the amount of time you spend printing things at the office.
-Digital recordkeeping helps with this and is one benefit of incorporating an electronic health records (EHR) system.
+Digital recordkeeping helps with this and is one benefit of incorporating an electronic health records and practice management software.

 For items that you do have to print, such as promotional pamphlets or exercise instructions, print a bunch at a time and keep a supply on hand.
 This eliminates the time needed to print each piece when you need it.
 You and your patients can simply grab from a supply of copies and go.

 The more clicks you have to make on your keyboard, the longer it will take to get things done.
 Therefore, an effective way to maximize your time is using a software system that is efficiently designed, has an intuitive layout and eliminates duplicate data entry.

 It also helps to use a software system that automates many tasks.
 Macros and algorithms are important tools that take multiple steps and combine them into one.
 For example, an EHR macro when completing a note will automatically post service charges to billing and create a claim at the same time.
 This function combined the three time-consuming steps into one.

 Another way speed up data entry is to use a software system that is optimized for touch screens.
 Instead of taking the time to move and aim a mouse arrow over a small clickable area, the user can point and touch a larger button on the monitor.
 Software built for touch screens can reduce the time spent on computer input by more than half of non-touch screen software.